micah-williamson/expresskit/README.md

 Because we are using Typescript, you will need a tsconfig.
 This should point to your `index.ts` file. `experimentalDecorators` should be set to **true**.
-If you are using `ts-node` you won't need to worry about where files get build to.
-However, you may want to set the `outDir` so you don't actually build js files everywhere, which is very annoying.
+If you are using `ts-node` you won't need to worry about where files get built to.
+However, you may want to set the `outDir` so you don't accidentally build js files everywhere, which is very annoying.

 ```json